h-omer/neo4j-versioner-core/docs/index.md

 This procedure is used to rollback the current Entity `State` node, to the first available one.
 The first available `State` node, is the first previous node, without an existing `ROLLBACK` relationship.
 If only one current `State` is available, `null` will be returned.
 If `date` is given, that value will be used instead of the current one.
+This procedure will also take care about custom relationships' rollback.

 ### Details